Everything you need to know about Zuora

 How does Zuora pricing work?

 Zuora’s pricing is fully customised based on your subscription.
 That means you will not find any pricing information on their website — you need to contact Zuora instead.
 Their sales representatives will discuss their subscription plans and give you a quote.
 Zuora Billing pricing will usually be dimensioned based on your volume, such as number of subscriber or amount of invoiced revenue.
 Other products such as Zephr will be based on the relevant metrics for that product such as number of users or logins.
+In all cases, Zuora is recognised as a premium option in the space, so expect to have a pricing on the higher end relative to competitors.

 Who are some of Zuora’s customers?